Top Market News: What Happened In Investing Today

 On that level, do you guys like to eyeball the yield curve?
 Here's today's curve in green vs. a year ago in blue.

 Parallel shift up!
-Nicely executed, Fed, and notice that we actually have a positive real interest rate on the 5 year.
+Nicely executed, Fed, and notice that we actually have a positive real interest rate on the five year.

 I cycled back by years to see when the yield curve was last shaped like it is now.
 First I tried 2006 (in blue again), when things seemed fine, we were all feeling goo-

--- oh, oh no. Hide under your desk!
+- oh, oh no. Hide under your desk!
 That thing is flat as a board!
-I'm amazed that everyone wasn't just a tad more worried in 2006.
-(For a real horror show, check the 2007 curve.
-I won't show it here, and make sure no children are in the room before you look.)
+I'm amazed that everyone wasn't just a tad more worried in 2006 (For a real horror show, check the 2007 curve.
+I won't show it here, and make sure no children are in the room before you look).

 Now, for the eye-test analogue to today's yield curve.